donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.3.3	Checking contributions

-As part of his/her final responsibility for a collection, it is recommended that a collection manager verify the contributions of all persons that have write access to this collection.
+As part of his/her final responsibility for a collection, it is recommended that a collection manager verifies the contributions of all persons that have write access to this collection.
 For that purpose, a collection manager can make use of a reporting tool that produces a log of all the changes in the collection, specifying file uploads and modifications by the different collection contributors.

 #### 9.3.4	Registered reports